How to improve your communication skills as a manager - Oak Engage

 Always make sure that communication is constructive, whether it is on a positive or a negative note.

-8. The Non-Communicator Manager
+8. The non-communicator manager

 Businesses often make the error of appointing managers based on technical skills or experience rather than their communication skills.
 This leads to all sorts of issues, not least disconnected and disengaged teams.